 Marijuana is obtained from the leaves or flowers of the cannabis plant.
 Marijuana is known by a host of other street names including Indo, Herb, Green Goddess, Ganja and Dope.
 Here you will learn about marijuana addiction.

 Marijuana is naturally eaten or smoked.
 Its effects from the initial dose may take a number of hours to disappear depending on the strength of the dosage.
-Marijuana addiction causes a number of symptoms which may not affect all the users.
+Marijuana addiction causes a number of symptoms which may not affect all of those who use.

-Currently, marijuana ranks amongst the most commonly addiction drugs in several countries including the United States.
-Information from the National Household Survey on Drug Addiction shows that individuals addiction the drug regardless of age.
+Currently, marijuana ranks among the most commonly addicted drugs in several countries including the United States.
+Information from the National Household Survey on Drug Addiction shows that individuals can become addicted to the drug regardless of age.

 It also points out that 37% of Americans above the age of 12 have used the drug on at least one occasion.
-It is reported that marijuana use and addiction amongst high school-going teenagers is a major cause for concern among the health authorities, parents and teachers in the United States.
-Almost half of the high school going young people in America used marijuana on at least one occasion in the course of their lifetime.
+It is reported that marijuana use and addiction among high school teenagers is a major cause for concern among the health authorities, parents, and teachers in the United States.
+Almost half of the high school aged young people in America used marijuana on at least one occasion in the course of their lifetime.

-Marijuana addiction is believed to cause less harmful symptoms, but they may prove fatal if the drug is addiction in conjunction with other dangerous drugs.
+Marijuana addiction is believed to cause less harmful symptoms but it may prove fatal if the drug is used in conjunction with other dangerous drugs.

 This is mainly because of the strength and nature of the drug.
-However, it is believed that extreme cases of marijuana overdose may result in death.
+It is believed that extreme cases of marijuana overdose may result in death.
 This is where the user consumes more amounts of the drug than what is possibly enough for social reasons.

 Even when used at low quantities, marijuana has the potential to impair coordination and attention because it directly influences the way the brain acts on information.

-Marijuana brief dependence counseling is typically a treatment plan that takes ten weeks and aims at helping affected individuals who may be reluctant in accepting that they already have a problem.
+Marijuana “brief dependence counseling” is typically a treatment plan that takes ten weeks and aims at helping affected individuals who are reluctant to accept that they have a problem.
 It involves carefully evaluating the individual’s situation.